nzjunaid/test_mailgun/README.md

 ```
 	curl -XGET localhost:8080/allcontent
 ```
-The above api,retrieves all the contents from the file.
+The above api , retrieves all the contents from the file.

-For Get Api which is used to retreive the latest end point from the file, give  a get request to "localhost:8080/getlatestendpoint"
+For Get Api which is used to retreive the latest end point from the file , give  a get request to "localhost:8080/getlatestendpoint"

 An example Api for this would be
 ```